ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

     just => Console.WriteLine("The head was " + just),
 () => Console.WriteLine("Cannot take the head of an empty list"));
 ```

 @[1-7]
 @[8-11]
 @[12-21]
 @[22-27]
 +++

 ### Q's

 - Is it wise to bend C# like this?
 - Does it cause a mix of approaches in the code?

+Note:
+The question on how to handle nulls
+    - Nullable values, null coalesce, null conditional, other considerations in c# 8
+    - Always a hot topic
+One approach inspired by the Maybe Monad in Haskell
+But is it wise to bend a language to behave like another.
+I'm not convinced.
+What is the real impact of null exceptions to the CU?

 ---